vijaysbhat/tradeforge/README.md

 - EventBridge for event-driven communication
 - CloudWatch for monitoring and logging
 - SQS/SNS for message queuing and notifications
-- API Gateway for REST API exposure
+- API Gateway for REST API exposure, request routing, and traffic management
-- Cognito for authentication
+- Cognito for authentication and authorization, integrated with API Gateway

 ## Features